-When you install the everRun software, it forms a storage group from the available space on all logical disks.
-You allocate VM volumes and virtual CDs (VCDs) from this storage group, the assignment of which can have a dramatic impact on system performance and your ability to fully utilize available storage capacity.
+When you configure the everRun system, you create storage groups from the available logical disks.
+You allocate VM volumes and virtual CDs (VCDs) from these storage groups, the assignment of which can have a dramatic impact on system performance and your ability to fully utilize available storage capacity.
 When allocating storage to your virtual machines (VMs), consider the following actions:

-• Observe storage maximums
+Observe storage maximums